hygieia/hygieia/Prod-setup.md

 	Set the configurable parameters in the `.properties` file to connect to each component of Hygieia.
 For more information about the server configuration, see the Spring Boot [documentation](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config-application-property-files).

-## Setup httpd (instead of default gulp)
+## Httpd Setup (Instead of Default Gulp)

-Please make sure the httpd is installed, then open the following file and update the below configuration accordingly.
+Once httpd is installed in your production environment, open the file ```/etc/httpd/conf/httpd.conf to update``` the following configuration:

 	```# vi /etc/httpd/conf/httpd.conf
 	Listen 80